taixingbi/docker-spring-mysql-rest/README.md

 #3.
 Create a `Dockerfile` for creating a docker image from the Spring Boot Application
 FROM openjdk:8
-ADD target/users-mysql.jar users-mysql.jar
+ADD target/bike-rent.jar bike-rent.jar
 EXPOSE 8086
-ENTRYPOINT ["java", "-jar", "users-mysql.jar"]
+ENTRYPOINT ["java", "-jar", "bike-rent.jar"]

 #---------- start---------------------